 The more uncertainty around this topic, the longer the sale is likely to take.
 You can take steps to ensure customer retention after the sale by having comprehensive operations processes in place and having robust agreements with your customers.

 The less your business relies on you, the owner, to run successfully, the faster your sale will be likely to happen.

 In addition to the factors already mentioned, you need to take into account payroll, VAT, corporation tax, warrantees, indemnities, refunds, returns and other operational and legal factors.
-Each component adds complexity and extends the time it takes to sell while it is examined by the buyer in detail.
+Each component adds complexity and extends the planning and time it takes to sell while it is examined by the buyer in detail.

 The dangers of selling your business fast

 Quick handovers may be inconvenient – but they can also expose you to unwelcome situations.

 It takes time to consider potential buyers in detail.
 You need to separate those who value your business from those looking for a bargain.
 It also pays to be able to spot enquiries from people who don’t have the necessary funds or those who are simply being nosey.
 It may not surprise you that the less desirable buyers are at the front of the queue when a new business goes on the market!

 As business brokers we are on the look-out for the tell-tale questions that less desirable buyers are likely to ask: